All Products

 aliPlayer.setVideoBackgroundColor(0x0000ff00);

-You can use the VidAuth method to specify fields such as the domain name that corresponds to a VID.
-For more information about the supported fields, see GetPlayInfo request parameters.
-The API operation and usage instructions are as follows:
+The vidAuth method lets you specify fields such as the domain name associated with the vid.
+For details about the supported fields, see GetPlayInfo request parameters.
+The API and its usage are described below:

 /**